Identifying Retail Leasing Talent

 “Hiring Process Re-engineering”

-There are hard and soft costs to wrongful hiring and/or hiring error.
+There are hard and soft costs to wrongful hiring and/or hiring errors.
 Hiring effective and motivated people can become a predictable and consistent process.
 Employers simply needs to align every aspect of their recruitment, interview, and assessment process around the promotion of their corporate brand and the “science of hiring.”

 “Leasing Team Planning – Bench Strength”